Efficient Black-Box Planning Using Macro-Actions with Focused Effects: Appendix

 We set the number of learned macro-actions $N_M=576$ so that we could fairly compare the generated macro-actions against our set of expert macro-actions.
 We learned macro-actions from a single starting state $R_M=1$, and set a simulation budget of $B_M=\num{1000000}$ simulator queries.
 We also compared against $576$ ``random'' macro-actions of the same lengths as the expert macros (six distinct macro-actions plus their corresponding variations), which were regenerated for each random seed.
 We set the search budget $B_S = \num{2000000}$ simulator queries.

-We obtained starting states for Rubik's cube from modified versions of the 100 hardest problems from \citet{buchner2018abstraction}.
+We obtained starting states for Rubik's cube from modified versions of the 100 hardest problems from \textcite{buchner2018abstraction}.
 The problems were specified as random sequences of primitive actions to be applied to a solved Rubik's cube in order to generate the starting state, as well as a corresponding \textrm{SAS}$^+$ representation for each problem.
 The original \citeauthor{buchner2018abstraction} problems incorporated 18 half-turn and quarter-turn action primitives, whereas our simulator uses only 12 quarter-turn action primitives.
 Our modification removed the 6 half-turn actions from the \textrm{SAS}$^+$ representation and converted problem specifications involving half-turns to their equivalent quarter-turn-only specifications.
 The resulting problems consisted of between 12 and 29 primitive actions, with an average of about 20.
 (We also tried generating starting states by scrambling the cube with uniform random actions for $60$ steps, with similar results.)

-The problems we use can be found in the linked code repository at the path \textsl{domains/cube/buchner2018/}.
-The procedure we use for generating randomly scrambled starting states (or alternate goal states) is in \textsl{domains/cube/pattern.py}.
+The problems we use, and the procedure we use to generate randomly scrambled starting states, can be found in the linked code repository.